King Shark: Powers and abilities

-King Shark's augmented flesh provides protection against underwater pressures and physical attacks.
-His shark-like physiology includes natural weapons, as well as gills that allows him to breathe in the water.
+Nanaue's augmented flesh provides protection against underwater pressures and physical attacks.
+His shark-like physiology includes natural weapons, as well as gills that allows him to breathe underwater.
 He can swim at great speeds, regrow lost bodily tissues, or withstand cold temperatures.
-King Shark has enhanced strength, stamina, and senses.
+Nanaue has enhanced strength, stamina, and senses.
 King Shark was able to sense or call out his shark "cousins" for assistance, although he cannot actually control them, especially when they are filled with blood frenzy.
 His mystical nature means that his bite could even pierce the skin of Kryptonians.